riceissa/issarice.com/wiki/libertarianism.md

 See also my comment [here](https://github.com/riceissa/issarice.com/blob/master/external/facebook.com/dennett-repeat.txt) about executable philosophy.
 Drescher takes the same approach in *Good and Real*; see the quote [here](https://github.com/riceissa/issarice.com/blob/master/drafts/central-decentral.md).

+Eliezer also talks about this in his [essay](https://www.facebook.com/yudkowsky/posts/10156117992914228) on local validity.
+Holden also talks about this in the section ["Changing my mind about general properties of promising ideas and interventions"](https://www.openphilanthropy.org/blog/three-key-issues-ive-changed-my-mind-about#Changing_my_mind_about_general_properties_of_promising_ideas_and_interventions).

 # See also

 - [Effective altruism]()